IsWladi/WatchCrab/README.md

 ### Binary Installation
 1. No prerequisites are required to run the binary.
-1. Go to the [releases page](https://github.com/IsWladi/WatchCrab/releases) and download the latest version for your operating system.
+2. Go to the [releases page](https://github.com/IsWladi/WatchCrab/releases) and download the latest version for your operating system.
+3. Extract the .zip file to a directory of your choice.
-2. Add the binary to your PATH or run it directly from the command line.
+4. Add the binary to your PATH or provide the full path when running the command (or create an alias).

 ### Cargo Installation
 Prerequisites: